-This is important because it reduces quality original information—real journalism—for we the people.
+This is important because it reduces quality original information—real journalism—for we, the people.

 Journalism is meant to serve as the fourth estate—the watch dog of government and our corporations.
 A check on power and a beacon of honesty and transparency on behalf of we, the people.

-As a writer, trained journalist, and founder of elephant journal, I believe in paying writers for quality work—and my “paygate” (“Reinventing journalism in a new media context,” which I created in 2009, before the nytimes.com model was launched), which allows readers to read free then pay optionally, and which has since become the popular metered all over the US—enables our most elephant readers (subscribers) to pay our best writers and editors to do good work for you.
+As a writer, trained journalist, and founder of elephant journal, I believe in paying writers for quality work—and my “paygate” (“Reinventing journalism in a new media context,” which I created in 2009, before the nytimes.com model was launched), which allows readers to read free then pay optionally, and which has since become the popular meter all over the US—enables most elephant readers (subscribers) to pay our best writers and editors to do good work for you.

 Despite the fact that we make very little off of ads—about 1/50th other sites our size, because we only want to work with mindful advertisers—I pay the equivalent of several staff salaries a month to writers who are consistent, quality and popular.